A self-supervised learning approach for denoising autoregressive models with additive noise: finite and infinite variance cases: Denoising methodology

-where $\Phi(;\phi)$ is the chosen denoising network and $B'$ is a sufficiently small value.
-For the noise-corrupted AR model with finite variance, we choose $B'=1$ (from \Cref{res:gaussian n2n}). \item After the network is trained to solve the optimization problem in the form of \Cref{eq:n2n for time series with infinite variance} through an iterative process (the number of iterations known as epochs), the trained network is used to construct the denoised trajectories.
+\item After the network is trained to solve the optimization problem in the form of \Cref{eq:n2n for time series with infinite variance} through an iterative process (the number of iterations known as epochs), the trained network is used to construct the denoised trajectories.
 Thus, by \Cref{res:stable n2n}, in theory we are able to capture the interdependence of the random variables in the pure time series data $\{X_t\}_{t=1}^{n}$ through the solution of \Cref{eq:n2n for time series with infinite variance}.
 Here we note that, since the network output is a random vector, we get overlapped denoised time series samples.
 To construct the entire denoised trajectory from $\{Y_t\}_{t=1}^{n}$, we take the first point from each denoised vector except the last, where we use the entire vector.